keras-team/keras-hub/ROADMAP.md

   like to add support for byte-level BPE tokenization (the RoBERTa and GPT tokenizer) within the Tensorflow graph.
 - Pre-trained sub-word tokenizers for any language.
-Training a tokenizer can add a lot of friction to a project, particularly when working working in a language where examples are less readily available.
+Training a tokenizer can add a lot of friction to a project, particularly when working in a language where examples are less readily available.
 We would like to support a pre-trained tokenization offering that allows a user to choose a tokenizer, language, and vocabulary size and then download an off the shelf vocabulary.
-- A standardized way to training tokenizer vocabularies.
+- A standardized way to train tokenizer vocabularies.
 As another way to reduce the friction of training a tokenizer, we should offer a standardized experience for training new vocabularies.